-ReactiveX - Is it worth it?
+ReactiveX - is it worth it?

 Hi there.
 I’m Dave.
 An extremely experienced (old..)
 Scottish developer at Adapptor in Perth, Western Australia, who’s been there done that and stumbled into mobile development a few years back after years in the web wilderness.